Lake Chelan Winterfest Begins This Weekend

 142 Pedoi St., Bumgarner Building, December 19, 2017, 4:10pm

 I. Call to Order

 II.
 Flag Salute

-V. Approval of Minutes
+III.
+Approval of Minutes

-VI.
+IV.
 Financial Review

 a.
-Review Monthly Financial Reports
+Review Monthly Financial Report

 b.
 Review and Approve Monthly Voucher